acrovato/openaip2sqlite/README.md

 # openaip2sqlite
-Python utilities to convert openAIP data to SQLite
+Python utilities to convert [openAIP](http://www.openaip.net/) data to SQLite
-Currently supported format conversions:
-- XML to SQLite

 ## Requirements
 Python 2.7 (with the xml.etree and sqlite3 standard packages).
 Tested with python 2.7.8 on windows 7 and python 2.7.15 on ubuntu18.04.

 ## Usage
 Open a terminal/command prompt and run
 ```
 python run.py path/to/source [--verbose]
 ```
 Where `path/to/source` is the relative path to the directory where the openAIP files are.
+Currently supported input formats:
+- [x] XML
+- [ ] cup
+- [ ] dat

-The resulting database file will be located at `sqlite/world.db`.
+The resulting database file will be located under `sqlite/world.db`.

 ## Doc
 Tables in the database: